Art and design shopping in Amsterdam

 The Spiegelkwartier district lies just behind the Rijksmuseum.
 Countless art and antiques shops jostle for space in a few narrow streets.
 From classical to exotic to contemporary art, you will find it all here.

 This district in the Jordaan harbours several galleries that mainly sell works by young Dutch artists and designers.
-Fons Welters Gallery, Ellen de Bruijne Projects and the Stedelijk Museum Bureau are well worth a visit.
+Fons Welters Gallery and Ellen de Bruijne Projects are definitely worth a visit.

 There are many galleries with special exhibitions along Amsterdam’s canals.
-The Prinsengracht has GO Gallery and Galerie P. Clement and the Keizersgracht has FOAM, if you like photography exhibitions by world-famous photographers and upcoming talents.
+Check out GO Gallery for modern art and street art, or visit FOAM on Keizersgracht if you love photography.

 Below you will find a selection of the many interior and design shops in Amsterdam.
 Looking for a different memory of your trip, these are the places to go!

 This shop is heaven for those who love Design Classics.
 Here you will find an enormous collection of furniture and accessories from both international and Dutch designers, both new and used.
 Famous originals from classic designers include works by Gerrit Rietveld himself, Droog co-founder Gijs Bakker, as well as Philippe Starck, Martin Visser and Ludwig Mies van der Rohe (of "Barcelona Chair" fame).
 Herenstraat 8, Amsterdam